Jeannie Colvin, MFT

 Dream Interpretation and Chat GPT

 A lot of people who are interested in understanding their dreams will look up symbols online through AI tools such as Chat GPT.
 For example, "What does a Snake mean in a dream?"
-There are strengths and limitations in doing so.

 Can Chat GPT and other AI interpret my dreams?